• Skip to primary navigation

 Duck Fat Substitute for Roast Potatoes

 Duck fat is rich in flavor and adds a point of difference to your cooking.
-It's commonly used in French cooking, and isn't as unhealthy as people may think.
-The benefit of using Duck fat, is it's high smoke point.
+The benefit of using Duck fat, is its high smoke point.
 It also has lower saturated fats than butter, and can be easily used in other meals.
-However, not everyone can find duck fat, or wants to use it, so here are some substitutes.
+Here are some substitutes.

-• Use butter!
-This recipe would need 3 sticks or 1½ cups of butter
+• Use Unsalted Butter - this recipe would need 3 sticks or 1½ cups of Butter

 • Extra Virgin Olive Oil